PromoScience

 To be eligible, you must:

-• be a Canadian registered non-profit organization, post-secondary institution or non-federal museum or science centre
+• be a Canadian registered non-profit organization, post-secondary institution or a non-federal museum or science centre

 • deliver ongoing programming in the promotion of NSE to young Canadians